zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/personal-alert-button.md

   - name: Andrew Sng, Product Manager
     img_src: pab-andrew-sng.png
     desc: |
       Andrew is an advocate in developing technology for public good.
-He joined SIOT in GovTech in September 2017 and has been developing user-friendly hardware solutions for citizens.
+He joined the Sensor Platforms and Internet of Things (SIOT) team in GovTech in September 2017 and has been developing user-friendly hardware solutions for citizens.
 Outside of work, Andrew loves to eat the best foods in Singapore, play the occasional futsal, and read books.

   - name: Si-Yan Teo, Systems Engineer
     img_src: pab-teo-si-yan.png